Integrated Hardware-Software Development of Dynamic Whole-Body Humanoid Control

-Development of a Robotic System for Automated Decaking of 3D-Printed parts
+Robotic System for Automated 3D-Printed Post-Processing

 Huy Nguyen, Nicholas Adrian, Joyce Lim Xin Yan, Jonathan M. Salfity, William Allen, Quang-Cuong Pham